Code-Institute-Submissions/Dzananov-makarska3_SepResub/README.md

 <br>

 ### Features
-* Navigation link bar connected to different section of the page
+* Navigation link bar connected to different section of the page:
+* The different sections have all styled headers with blue backgrounds and white text to match the team of the page.
+Except for the first header "Welcome to MakarskaGroup".
+* The whole page contains four pictures of Makarska.
+All of them are with blue ocean visible to fit the styling of the page.
-* A form to fill in with required sections to fill in.
+* A form to fill in with required sections down on the page with a table of "Open Hours".
+Both have matching text colour.
-* When redirected to the confirmation message, user can redirect back to the main page with one link och jump directly to other section on the main page trough the menubar.
+* When redirected to the confirmation message, user can redirect back to the main page trough the menubar
-* Pictures in a row with a responsiv design. they will stack up when the screen get smaller
+* The whole page is responsiv.
+Some sections are hardcoded with pixels to stay in place even when  the screen gets smaller but also with % to match the screensize
+* The footer contains links to facebook and instagram and twitter.
+All of whom redirect to mentioned mainpages

 ### Future Features